Tartl3/travel/README.md

 Join the Travel community and make your travel plans easier and more enjoyable than ever before!

-Feel free to check out our repository and contribute to the project: Travel on GitHub ps. this all just for college project. well, it look like shit because my friend suck at design. so be kind. i hate them too
+Feel free to check out our repository and contribute to the project: Travel on GitHub.

+ps. this all just for college project. well, it look like shit because my friend suck at design. so be kind. i hate them too